Product Subset Problem : Applications to number theory and cryptography: Introduction

 \section{Introduction}

 In the present paper we study the modular version of subset product problem (MSPP).
+This problem is defined in a similar way as the subset sum problem \cite{papadopoulou,Freize}.
 We consider an application to number theory and cryptography.
 Furthermore, we shall provide an algorithm for solving MSPP based on birthday paradox attack.
 Finally we analyze the algorithm with respect to success probability and time/space complexity.
 Our applications concern the problem of finding Carmichael numbers and as far as the application on cryptography, we update previous results concerning an attack to the Naccache-Stern Knapsack (NSK) public key cryptosystem.
 We begin with the following definition. \begin{definition}[Subset Product Problem] Given a list of integers $L$ and an integer $c$, find a subset of $L$ whose product is $c.$ \end{definition} This problem is (strong) NP-complete using a transformation from Exact Cover by 3-Sets (X3C) problem \cite[p.
 224]{Garey}, \cite{yao}.
 Also, see \cite[Theorem 3.2]{koblitz}, the authors proved that is at least as hard as {\it{Clique}} problem (with respect fixed-parameter tractability).
 In the present paper we consider the following variant. \begin{definition}[Modular Subset Product Problem : ${\rm M SPP}_\Lambda$] Given a positive integer $\Lambda,$ an integer $c\in {\bf{Z}}_{\Lambda}^*$ and a vector $(u_0,u_1,...,u_n)\in ({\bf{Z}}_{\Lambda}^{*})^{n+1},$ find a binary vector $m=(m_0,m_1,...,m_n)$ such that

 \end{definition}\ \\ The ${\rm{MSPP}_{\Lambda}}(\mathcal{P},c)$ problem can be defined also as follows : Given a finite set $\mathcal{P}\subset {\bf Z}_{\Lambda}^*$ and a number $c\in{\bf Z}_{\Lambda}^*,$ find a subset $\mathcal{B}$ of $\mathcal{P},$ such that